Abd al-Malik Nuri: Iraqi Literary work

 While studying, he took an interest in writing and would take this interest seriously during his first year at university.
 Nuri was influenced by Dhu'l-Nun Ayyub's work, who was a widely read Iraqi writer then.
 Ayyub's critical realism methods would influence Nuri, and this influence was seen in his first collection of short stories,"Rusul al-Insaniyya" (Messengers of Insanity), published in 1946.
 Nuri would later recount in a 1953 Akhbar al-Sa'a journal that he, among other writers then, always hoped to become a famous writer like Ayyub.
-Although Nuri would become more critical of Ayyub's work overtime when he began reading more foreign literature from the United States, United Kingdom, and Egypt.
+Although Nuri would become more critical of Ayyub's work over time when he began reading more foreign literature from the United States, United Kingdom, and Egypt.

 Another figure that influenced Nuri was a fellow Iraqi writer Fu'ad al-Takarli.
 In the autumn of 1949, Nuri sent a telegram to al-Takarli announcing his intention to arrive to meet him at the civil courts, where al-Takarli worked.
 Nuri was a fan of al-Takarli's short stories and was looking for advice.
 The two would develop a friendship and held regular meetings in the Swiss Coffeehouse alongside other friends where they discussed matters.
 In 1948, Nuri published his most famous fictional short story "Fattuma" which depicted the struggles of a lonely woman.
 The short story was renowned for its episodic, lyricist, and nonlinear structure, as well as its compelling and daring portrayal of life under threat.
 Nuri would eventually win First Prize for the best Arabic short story for his story in a competition organized by the Beiruti literary magazine al-Adib.

 Nuri's work began to become well-known outside of Iraq and was part of a revival movement of Iraqi literature that was also picked up by writers such as Nazik al-Mala'ika and Badr Shakir al-Sayyab.
 In 1952, Egyptian writer Yusuf al-Sharuni would even dedicate a story he had publish in al-Adib to Nuri.
 Subsequently, Palestinian writer Jabra Ibrahim Jabra recommended Nuri's work to English translator Denys Johnson-Davies stayed in Iraq so that he could translate it.